 Be sleep savvy

 Though sleep deprivation is quite obvious for new parents, especially during the first few weeks, chronic sleep deprivation is not only grueling, but can also lead to bad moods, reduced focus, and an inability to fulfil your responsibilities.

 In order to get more shut-eye, sleep when your baby sleeps.
 Ignore house chores, or get help for them.
 Take turns with your partner, or ask family or friends to do a night shift with you, so that you get enough sleep to keep your sanity.

 Seek and accept help

-There is nothing wrong in asking for help.
+There is nothing wrong with asking for help.
 It will not make you inferior or incompetent.
 The unrelenting chores of new motherhood, coupled with hormonal changes and fatigue, can lead to postpartum depression.
 For a less stressful adjustment to your new situation, seek help for daily chores and baby care, and if needed, hire help as well.
-It will give you much needed relaxation and some ‘me time’ as well.
+It will give you much-needed relaxation and some ‘me time’ as well.